Ngwaabanjong/DevOps-joinhere/Docker/networking/README.md

   - Docker Daemon is a server which interacts with the operating system and performs all kind of services.
   - It is suitable when a user wants to directly connect the container to the physical network rather than the Docker host.

+## Create Network
-Creating and isolated env to allow certain containers to communicate.
+  - Creating and isolated env to allow certain containers to communicate.
-Creating a custom network. (user defined)
+  - Creating a custom network. (user defined)
 ```
 docker network create <network-name>
 ```

 ##Create docker Container in network and assign static IP:
 ``
 docker run -itd --name c2 --network mynet --ip 10.5.0.4 -P nginx
 ```

 ## Assign IP to host for internal use
 - Include the localhost IP address (127.0.0.1) with the publish flag,
 - Only the Docker host can access the published container port.